 Ken Cato was featured as a Luminary in issue #40 of Indesign magazine.
-Ed’s note: Cato received an Officer of the Order of Australia award in 2013, which has been added to his name in the title but not throughout.
+Ed’s note: Cato received an Officer of the Order of Australia award in 2013, after original publication, which has been added to his name in the title but not throughout.

 The internet never sleeps!
 Here's the stuff you might have missed

 Milliken-Ontera, a leading supplier of commercial carpet tiles and flooring, introduces Milliken Couture – a streamlined, client-focussed customisation process that delivers design concepts in just four days, and full production in three weeks from the date of order.